WHAT WE BELIEVE

 Who is Jesus?

 For more than 2,000 years people have asked this question.
 We were not present when Jesus lived on this earth, but in the Bible we have the record of His birth, life, death on the cross, and resurrection.
 Through the study of the Bible, you can seek the answer to this age-old question.
 Visit the “Who is Jesus?” section of the LCMS website to learn more.

 The word “Synod” in The Lutheran Church—Missouri Synod comes from Greek words that mean “walking together.”
 The term has rich meaning in our church body, because congregations voluntarily choose to belong to the Synod.
 Though diverse in their service, our congregations hold to a shared confession of Jesus Christ as taught in Holy Scripture and the Lutheran Confessions.

 Lutheran congregations are confessional.
 Our congregations believe the Lutheran Confessions are a correct interpretation and presentation of biblical doctrine.

 Contained in The Book of Concord: The Confessions of the Evangelical Lutheran Church, these statements of belief were transcribed and shared broadly by church leaders during the 16th century.
 Luther’s Small Catechism contains essential summaries of our beliefs, while the Augsburg Confession gives more detail about what Lutherans believe.

 "What About...?"
 Series

 “What About?” is a series of 27 pamphlets, written by former Synod President Rev. Dr. A.L.
 Barry, that address doctrinal topics, moral issues and concerns in the church to help Christians grow in their understanding of these important questions.
-Feel free to download any of the following to gain a deeper understanding of how our faith applies to these important matters:
+To download any of the free pamphlets, please click here.

 Note: permission is granted to copy any part of this series, as long as there is no sale of the copied material and no change in content.